 Chase Total Business Checking is a great entry-level business checking account, either for your company’s first checking account or for an additional account to use for stashing tax or payroll money.
-This account comes with a minimum first deposit of only $25, a monthly fee of $15 (which is waived with a $1,500 daily balance), and a $200 sign-up bonus for opening an account with Fundera.
+This account comes with a minimum first deposit of only $25, and a monthly fee of $15 (which is waived with a $1,500 daily balance).

 With Chase Total Business Checking, you’ll get 100 free transactions every month, as well as $5,000 worth of free cash deposits to your account within the same time period.
 You can send and receive international and domestic wires for a small fee as well.
 This makes the account a great option if you only need a few services on your main business banking account, or if you’re looking to add a second checking account that won’t need tons of support or features.